quantro/todoparrot/readme.md

 TODOParrot is built atop the forthcoming Laravel 5.
 While likely fairly unstable and currently not feature complete, it nonetheless provides interested Laravel developers with the opportunity to have a look at Laravel 5's many new features, not to mention better understand how Laravel works in general.
 In particular it demonstrates implementation of the following features:

-* Blade templating
-* Model associations
-* Forms integration
-* Database queries
+* Blade Templating: A simple master layout is used.
+Nothing new here but a useful example for Laravel newbies.
+* Model Relations: TODOParrot users can have many lists, and each list can have many tasks.
+These relations have been integrated into the models.
+* Forms Integration: The new Laravel 5 Form Request feature is used for creating new lists and tasks.
+* Database Queries: The various implemented queries are pretty basic but should provide Laravel newcomers with a few useful examples.
-* User authentication: TODOParrot does *not* currently use the brand new Auth generators found in a recent Laravel 5 commit.
-I will be updating TODOParrot very soon to take advantage of this great feature.
+* User Authentication: TODOParrot uses the new Laravel 5 authentication generator.
-* Unit testing
+* Unit Testing:
+* Bootstrap Integration: Because I can't even write my own name legibly let alone design a nice website, TODOParrot uses the Bootstrap framework.

 TODOParrot is *not a finished product*!
 I work on the project in conjunction with the examples found in the forthcoming book.